spacetelescope/science-platforms-workshop/README.md

 [STScI](http://www.stsci.edu) in Baltimore, MD.

 ## Registration
-Registration will be ~$100.
+Registration is $140.
 This charge will cover catering costs for the three days.
 There may be a small amount of travel support available upon request.

-Registration will open early in 2018 and will be on a first-come first-served basis.
+The conference registration site is here: https://www.eiseverywhere.com/ereg/index.php?eventid=310200

 ## Organizers